mlanza/atomic/README.md

 These initial files hint at a [FCIS](https://www.destroyallsoftware.com/screencasts/catalog/functional-core-imperative-shell) architecture.
 It has a core (`sokoban`) and shell (`main`) module of its own.
 Pragmatically, `main` may eventually contain the GUI logic and utilize the `dom` import, but right now that's a long way off.

 ### Stand up the simulation
-Your first task, in `main`, is to create a state container for your [world state](https://docs.racket-lang.org/teachpack/2htdpuniverse.html) and define its `init` state in your pure module.
+Your first task in `main` is to create a state container for your [world state](https://docs.racket-lang.org/teachpack/2htdpuniverse.html) and define its `init` state in your pure module.
 It'll likely be a compound data structure (i.e., objects and arrays), but it could be anything.

 The data structure I chose is roughly as follows, but model yours as you see fit.
 There's not one right way of doing this.